zhangsu/seal/README.md

         $ ruby configure.rb
         $ make

-    The default output is `seal.*', which is a dynamic library that could be required by Ruby at runtime.
+    The default output is `seal.{so,dll}`, which is a dynamic library that could be required by Ruby at runtime.

 Note that these Makefiles do not add header dependencies for third-party libraries and other header files which are not expected to change.